 Kayla Abramowitz is the Founder and CKO (Chief Kid Officer) of Kayla Cares 4 Kids, a 501(c)(3) non-profit organization.

 She began the organization, at age 11, by collecting entertainment and educational items to donate to children’s hospitals in an effort to help children feel better.
-The now 15-year-old came up with the idea after extended hospital stays of her own, in addition to her 11-year-old brother Ethan’s numerous hospital trips, due to chronic illness.
+The now 15-year-old came up with the idea after extended hospital stays of her own, in addition to her 12-year-old brother Ethan’s numerous hospital trips, due to chronic illness.
 Kayla has Crohn’s Disease, Juvenile Arthritis and Eosinophilic Colitis.
-Ethan has Juvenile Arthritis, Eosinophilic Esophagitis, and he uses a feeding machine.
+Ethan has Juvenile Arthritis, Eosinophilic Esophagitis and Motility Disorders.

 At 11 years old, Kayla was too young to volunteer in children’s hospitals, and wondered, “What can I do to help?”